 A positive result from STD testing is not the end of the world.
-As we mentioned, STIs are on the rise nationwide, so a positive STD test is neither uncommon nor a reason to be ashamed.
+As we mentioned, STIs are on the rise nationwide, so a positive STD test is not uncommon.
 Knowing the status of your sexual health is a great first step to regaining your wellness and improving the health of your partners.

 We understand that hearing a positive diagnosis can be shocking and disappointing.
 Take some time to process the news, but remember you can begin a treatment plan right away, especially if you are at Statcare where they keep antibiotic injections on site.
-No matter which STD you are diagnosed with, there are treatment options to discuss with your doctor.
+No matter which STD you have, there are treatment options to discuss with your doctor.

 After giving you the results, your doctor will immediately present treatment options to you.
-In some cases, your doctor may prescribe a medication that will treat your infection and you could be cured in a matter of a couple weeks.
-In the event that you have a more serious STD, like Herpes or HIV, there are still ways to treat the painful or irritating symptoms.
+In some cases, your doctor may prescribe a medication that will treat your infection.
+You could be cured in a matter of a couple of weeks.
+In the event that you have a more serious STD, like Herpes or HIV, there are still ways to treat painful or irritating symptoms.
 Your doctor might also suggest counseling or other resources to help you navigate the news, should you find the results difficult to cope with.

 It’s important to remember that there is no shame in a positive STD test.
 STIs are simply infections that happen to people who engage in sexual activity.
 They could happen to any sexually active adult.
 If you notice yourself thinking negative thoughts after a positive diagnosis, talk to your doctor.
 Or lean on your family and friends.
 Better yet, ask your partner for support, if possible.
 Do whatever it takes to get the support you need until you feel comfortable with your diagnosis.

-In the event that your STD test comes back negative for any infections, it’s still important to talk to your partner.
+If your STD test comes back negative for infections, it’s still important to talk to your partner.
 Tell them your status and ask them about theirs.
 Information is key when it comes to a healthy body.
 Most importantly, remember that one negative STD test does not guarantee that you will always be STD free.
 Regular STD testing is necessary for anyone who is sexually active, particularly if you are sleeping with new partners or your partner has an STD that you don’t currently have.
 Plan on taking regular STD tests just to be safe.